vmoravec/cct/README.md

      bundle exec rake help

-  To get rid of the annoying command overload, having done
+  To get rid of the annoying `rake` command prefixing with `bundle exec`, having done

      alias rake="bundle exec rake"

   might be useful.
+The command `bundle exec` takes care about locating and loading the correct rubygems from the pre-configured path in `vendor/bundle` that is present at `.bundle/config`.

   If you get an error like